themnsavage/CS470_project03/README.md

 ## Example ways to use project:
 - You can use `make run` to solve an example file you have by entering the command 1 and entering the file path
 - You can np reduce 3sat to knapsack by putting 3sat data in the input reduction file reduce_3sat_to_knapsack.txt then running the `make reduction` then you can run the output reduction file knapsack_data_from_3sat.txt, by running the `make run` command and entering the filepath(data/output_reduction_files/knapsack_data_from_3sat.txt).

+## How can the project be improve:
+Right now the genetic algorithm takes three parameters input from the user which are population size, mutation rate, and generations.
+Something to do in the future is to implement somthing like Rastrigin's function or some paramter tuning algorithm to automatically generate the three parameters the genectic algorithm uses.
+Instead of just asking the user to guess the best parameters to use for the genetic algorithm.